mdo/wtf-forms/index.md

 ### FAQs

 #### What about every other form control?
-For the time being, **WTF, forms?** is limited to checkboxes, radio buttons, select menus, and file inputs.
+For the time being, **WTF, forms?** is limited to checkboxes, radio buttons, select menus, file inputs, and progress bars.
 Additional custom inputs will depend on browser support.

 #### Why are there no `for` attributes?
 We nest our `<input>`s and `<select>`s within a `<label>`, so there's no need to specify a `for` attribute as the browser will automatically associate the two.